136 years in Rotherhithe and Bermondsey

-Time & Talents originated in 1887 in the drawing rooms of Victorian society with a group of committed women who deplored the waste and futility of the protected lives of the majority of young girls who were only expected to be decorative and obedient.
-Their ambition was to help girls of leisure and education use their Time and Talents in the service of others.
+Time & Talents originated in 1887 in the drawing rooms of Victorian society.
+A group of women – who deplored the narrow, over-protected lives of many young girls expected to be merely decorative and obedient – set about challenging this wasteful status quo.
+Their ambition was to help girls of leisure and education to use their ‘Time and Talents’ in the service of others.

-After the war the introduction of the welfare state meant that many settlements such as Time and Talents had to change the emphasis of their charitable work and gradually the older settlement buildings were relinquished.
-In 1980 Time and Talents moved to the Old Mortuary in Rotherhithe and now this historic building houses our lively and bustling community centre.
+After the war, the introduction of the welfare state meant that many settlements such as Time & Talents had to change the emphasis of their charitable work, and gradually the older settlement buildings were relinquished.
+In 1980 Time & Talents moved to the Old Mortuary in Rotherhithe, and this historic building continues to house our lively and bustling community centre.

 We’re very proud of our history, and of our establishment by early feminists.
 We have evolved into a very different organisation today, but what remains the same is our belief that volunteers can make a real difference, and that everyone in the community has something to offer.